-Cooling thermostat settings for use in a Whole of Home calculation are detailed in section 3.14.
+Cooling thermostat settings for use in a Whole of Home calculation are detailed in Appendix A - Cooling thermostat settings by NatHERS climate zone for Whole of Home rating, ZERL zones and evaporative cooler suitability.

 Note that these values are different (generally lower) from the cooling thermostat values currently used for a NatHERS thermal performance simulation.